Outsourcing software development: pros and cons

 There is no right or wrong here.
 Seriously.
 There is only 1 thing here.
 What was said above about “Fairness, and the perception of fairness”.
 Speak freely with your co-founder about this.
 Get external advice from advisors, friends, partner etc… You really need to be comfortable with whatever you finalize.

 At this point you and your co-founder have to work out what is fair.
 For BOTH of you.
 There is no room for lies.
 Or cheating each other to gain the upper hand.
 This is NOT an employment contract.
 Successful founders are successful because they trust each other and are fair to each other.
 Angels / Investors invest in people.
 For this solid reason.
 Ethics are everything.
+When faced with the challenge of working in a discriminatory workplace, it’s imperative to address such issues promptly and ensure a fair and inclusive environment for all involved.

 Remember that the journey ahead is long and so even if the company has already got traction you still will be adding a lot of value.
 What has been done to date will change.
 What has been done to date is the confirmation of something there which can turn into a successful business.
 Startup companies pivot frequently to find a business model that sticks.
 Most successful startups in the valley are not famous for what they started off.
 They are famous for their last pivot.
 Read FoundersatWork by JessicaLivingston (YC partner) to get a feel for this.